What does it mean when my order is "On Hold"?

 What If I run out of Pluck No More?

 If the bird has not totally feathered up and you run out of Pluck No More the bird may go back to plucking since the habit has not been broken.

 My bird started to feather up, but then after a few weeks pulled out some feathers out again?

 Try getting an eye dropper, take approximately 5 drops straight out of the bottle and if the bird is tame enough put in directly full strength into the birds beak.
 Try this for a few days.
 This may help to put the bird back on the program.
 You cannot overdose a bird using Pluck No More.

-Why do I have to stop giving my Bird Fruits and Vegetables while on Pluck No More?
+Why do I have to reduce my Birds Fruits and Vegetables while on Pluck No More?

-The reason for no fruits and veggies is because if the bird is on a dry diet they will drink more Pluck No More.
+The reason for reducing fruits and veggies is because if your bird is on a drier diet they will drink more distilled water infused with Pluck No More.
 Therefore, getting better, faster results, and they will start feathering up sooner.